Atomic Blonde: Music

-Track listing

 Other songs in the film, but not included in the soundtrack:

 Release

-In May 2015, Focus Features acquired distribution rights to the film.
+In May 2015, Focus Features acquired distribution rights to the film for North and Latin America, the U.K., Ireland, Australia, New Zealand, France, Germany, Italy, the Benelux, China and Switzerland.
 It was initially scheduled to be released on August 11, 2017, before being moved up to July 28, 2017.
 The film had its world premiere at the South by Southwest on March 12, 2017.

 Reception

 Box office

 Atomic Blonde grossed $51.7 million in the United States and Canada and $48.3 million in other territories, for a worldwide total of $100 million, against a production budget of $30 million.

 In North America, Atomic Blonde was projected to gross around $20 million from 3,304 theaters during its first weekend.
 It grossed $1.52 million from Thursday night previews at 2,685 theaters.
-After making $7.1 million on its first day (including previews), the film went on to open to $18.3 million, finishing 4th at the box office, behind Dunkirk, The Emoji Movie and Girls Trip.
-In its second weekend the film dropped 55% to $8.2 million, finishing 7th at the box office.
+After making $7.1 million on its first day (including previews), the film went on to open to $18.3 million, finishing fourth at the box office, behind Dunkirk, The Emoji Movie and Girls Trip.
+In its second weekend the film dropped 55% to $8.2 million, finishing seventh at the box office.
 It made $4.5 million in its third week and $2.2 million in its fourth, finishing 10th and 13th at the box office, respectively.